 These remedies may be applied to one, both, or multiple parties involved.
 Violations of the Title IX Coordinator's directives and/or protective measures will constitute related violations that may lead to additional disciplinary action.
-Protective measures imposed may be temporary pending the results of an investigation or may become permanent as determined by the Title IX Coordinator, Co-Directors of HR, and/or Provost.
+Protective measures imposed may be temporary pending the results of an investigation or may become permanent as determined by the Title IX Coordinator, Executive Director of Human Resources, and/or the Associate Provost.